oskarsinger/hosinger/weekly_progress.md

 ###<a name='29feb'>29 February 2016 and 6 March 2016</a>

 ####Previous Work
 * Hogwild could be quite helpful to us, especially considering our desire to impose sparsity penalties/constraints.
 The idea behind Hogwild seems quite similar to the idea behind the marginal likelihood for distributed parameter estimation paper, which will also be quite useful.
+If we randomly sparsify our gradient updates as is done in Hogwild, can we then get the advantages enjoyed by AdaGrad in a sparse scenario?
+Is it problematic to keep seperate AdaGrad step size parameters for each thread to avoid communication overhead?
+This overhead is more in terms of difficulty of implementation than a computational issue.

 ####Our Ideas
 * Use differential geometry to do (functional?)
 CCA on some manifold so it is more sensitive to non-linear relationships.
 Is this somehow equivalent to the measure transform?
 This is sort of inspired by reading about Fisher info and natural gradient.